 Nicola Paviglianiti is a squatting scholar pursuing a joint Masters degree in International Humanitarian Action.
 She has extensive experience working with marginalized communities across the globe, and she is currently working with Lift4Life for her thesis research exploring how powerlifting can be utilized within the humanitarian community.
 In conjunction with her research Nicola is passionate towards putting her academics into action, and through her own powerlifting training and competitions is constantly striving to inspire others, build community, and connect individuals around the world.
 As a member of Team Canada for powerlifting and female lifter herself, Nicola has a special place in her heart for women empowerment and is specifically interested in growing a strong community of lady lifters within Lift4Life.

-Mitchell Buyson began his strength journey in 2014 when he prepared for an animal welfare volunteer project in Belize.
-His fondest memories of that project involved preparing food and feeding endangered species at the conservation.
-The strength training leading up to that project taught him that you can dissipate self-limiting disbeliefs through discipline and consistent applied effort.
-A Canadian-born accountant, Mitchell moved to the US in 2017 to seek new challenges and opportunities.
-He has competed in California and in Texas, with aspirations to compete in Regionals, Nationals, and Worlds.
-Mitchell combines his passion for powerlifting, accounting, finance, and philanthropy in hopes of creating self-sustaining projects that builds communities and empowers others.
+Mitchell Buyson, CPA, began his strength journey in 2014 when he prepared for an animal welfare volunteer project in Belize.
+The strength training leading up to that project had taught him that you can dissipate self-limiting beliefs through discipline, intelligent training, and “getting comfortable being uncomfortable”.
+A Canadian-born accountant, Mitchell moved to the United States in 2017 to seek new challenges and opportunities.
+He is a USA Powerlifting (USAPL) Raw National level powerlifter and a USAPL Certified Club Coach.

 Zimbabwe Community Coordinator